 Doulas

-Partner with a volunteer doula who provides support, guidance, and companionship during the birth of your baby at UNC Medical Center.
+Partner with a volunteer doula who provides support, guidance, and companionship during the birth of your baby at UNC Hospitals.

 What’s a Doula?

-Birth doulas are trained professionals who offer physical, emotional, and informational support to clients before, during, and shortly after childbirth.
+Birth doulas are non-medical members of the health care team who are prepared to provide physical, emotional, and informational support to clients before, during, and shortly after childbirth.
 Doulas work closely with the labor and delivery team to help families have a healthy and positive birthing experience.

 - Shorter labor